rnhc1000/notifications-be/README.md

                                                                                                                                          **## Microservices Challenge

-This is how we faced the challenge of creating some microservices to consume notifications services.**
+This is how we faced the challenge of creating an application that allows the sending of a message through an Angular-based front-end app, providing an email and a phone number.
+The message is published to a RabbitMQ exchange that fuels the email queue, SMS queue and a message queue with the goal of how to build such application using Spring Boot, AWS Java SDK, Gmail and explore how the AMPQ protocol fits these requirements.

 ## _Table of contents_